Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/weighted_normal.rst

 .. note::

-   This modifier requires custom normals to be enabled, which can be done by enabling Auto Smooth in the Mesh Properties panel.
+   This modifier requires custom normals to be enabled, which can be done by enabling Auto Smooth in the :menuselection:`Properties --> Object Data --> Normals`.
    See :doc:`Normals </modeling/meshes/editing/normals>`.